Chromium-6 Questions and Answers

 You can also contact the city or water company that provides your water for more information.

-Once the drinking water standard is formally adopted, it must be met by all public water systems.
+The MCL must be met by all public water systems.
 Public water systems with chromium-6 above the drinking water standard must work to achieve compliance, which may require treatment or blending of different water sources.

 If your water comes from a domestic well, you are not subject to state water quality regulations.
 To protect your health, you may want to consider treating your water if it contains chromium-6 (or any other substances) at levels above drinking water standards.